 Residential and nursing care homes

-MND can be a complex disease and there may come a time when you need consistent professional support.
+MND is a complex disease and there may come a time when you need ongoing professional support.
 This may be more than can be realistically provided at home.
-Respite care can help for short periods, but in some cases residential care in a nursing care home may need to be considered.
+Respite care can help for short periods, but in some cases you may need to think about moving into a nursing care home, where medical support is provided.

 Contact your local authority in England and Wales, or your local health and social care trust in Northern Ireland for more information.
 They can help assess your needs and provide guidance on how to select a suitable nursing care home.
 A health care professional may also need to be involved in the assessment.

-You may have to contribute towards care in a residential home, although nursing care is usually funded.
+You may have to contribute towards personal care in any type of residential home, but where medical support is provided, nursing care is usually funded.
 A financial assessment will be completed to work out how much you need to pay.

 If you qualify for NHS continuing healthcare (see below in this list) all of your personal and medical care will be funded.